KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 ---

 If you're already comfortable with generators, look at the [generator cheat sheet](/python-generator-cheatsheet/).
-If you need an introduction to iterators, look at this [iterator](/iterators-in-python/) post.
+If you want an introduction to iterators, look at this [iterator](/iterators-in-python/) post.